Lupennat/nova-better-lens/README.md

 Better Lens automatically enable a new method `lens` for all Many Relationship Fields:

+-   BelongsToMany
 -   HasMany
-- BelongsToMany
 -   HasManyThrough
+-   MorphedByMany
+-   MorphMany
 -   MorphToMany

 many relationship will load the lens view instead of the main resource.